-3.1.2.13 SPECRES, SPECRP
+3.1.4.4 SPECRES, SPECRP

-The minimum spectral resolution, specified as either the minimum spectral resolution specified as a wavelength in meters (SPECRES), or as the spectral resolving power $\lambda/d\lambda$ in dimensionless units (SPECRP).
+The minimum spectral resolution, specified either as a vacuum wavelength value in meters (SPECRES), or as the spectral resolving power $\lambda/d\lambda$ in dimensionless units (SPECRP).
 For a spectral data cube SPECRES and SPECRP refer to the spectral axis of the cube.
 For a 2-D image the spectral resolution corresponds to the bounds of the bandpass of the image, and the spectral resolving power is unity.

-3.1.2.14 SPATRES
+3.1.4.5 SPATRES